Caring For Clients Since 1958

 • Depression

 Many professionals with psychiatric conditions feel reluctant about pursuing a disability claim.
-Unfortunately, a stigma still exists in the minds of many around many of these conditions.
+Unfortunately, a stigma still exists in the minds of many about psychiatric illnesses.
 You may fear the impact on both your personal and professional life.
 However, delays in seeking benefits can seriously harm you in the long run.

 Don’t Wait Until It’s Too Late To Start Pursuing A Disability Claim